-XBeach was originally developed as a short-wave averaged but wave-group resolving model, allowing resolving the short wave variations on the wave group scale and the long waves associated with them (Figure 2.3).
+XBeach was originally developed as a short-wave averaged but wave-group resolving model, allowing resolving the short wave variations on the wave group scale and the long waves associated with them.
 Since the original paper by Roelvink et al. (2009) a number of additional model options have been implemented, thereby allowing users to choose which time-scales to resolve:

-- Stationary wave model, .efficiently solving wave-averaged equations but neglecting infragravity waves; - Surfbeat mode (instationary) ., where the short wave variations on the wave group scale (short wave envelope) and the long waves associated with them are resolved; - Non-hydrostatic mode (wave-resolving)., where a combination of the non-linear shallow water equations with a pressure correction term is applied, allowing to model the propagation and decay of individual waves.
+- Stationary wave model (keyword: wavemodel = stationary), efficiently solving waveaveraged equations but neglecting infragravity waves; - Surfbeat mode (instationary) (keyword: wavemodel = surfbeat), where the short wave variations on the wave group scale (short wave envelope) and the long waves associated with them are resolved; - Non-hydrostatic mode (wave-resolving) (keyword: wavemodel = nonh), where a combination of the non-linear shallow water equations with a pressure correction term is applied, allowing to model the propagation and decay of individual waves.